-Back in the bad old days of 2014 I wrote a piece on the Hōsei University student movement for The Japan Times.
-I had to deal with some skepticism on the part of the editors, due to some extent to negative responses to a similar article previously published in the paper, but also since I was trying to suggest that a new student movement was building, slowly yet surely, around the country.
+Back in the bad old days of 2014, I wrote a piece on the Hōsei University student movement for The Japan Times.
+I had to deal with skepticism on the part of the editors, due to some extent to negative responses to a similar article previously published in the paper, but also since I was trying to suggest that a new student movement was building, slowly yet surely, around the country.
 These things are hard to prove and in the end, we slightly diluted the assertion to a side comment.

 But my throwaway remark (“galvanising student activists around Japan”) turned out to be somewhat prescient, even if this was not necessarily a reflection on my insight per se.
 The Hōsei movement is still going and engenders new arrests every now and then, and there have been other actions by the Chūkaku-ha Zengakuren student league elsewhere, notably a mini strike on campus at Kyoto University last year that recently resulted in permanent suspension for three students.